VHenriksson/lwe-task/README.md

 **Polynomial**:

 A class representing a polynomial modulo $x^N + 1$ with coefficients in $\mathbb{Z}_{2^{32}}$.
 It supports some basic operations like addition, subtraction, multiplication and equality.
-It uses a naive multiplciation algorithm with an O(n^2) complexity.
-It would be preferable to use (hardware accellerated :D ) FFT multiplication, but I could not make (even a regular one) work on the time I had.
+It uses a naive multiplication algorithm with an O(n^2) complexity.
+It would be preferable to use (hardware accelerated :D ) FFT multiplication, but I could not make (even a regular one) work on the time I had.

 **SecretKey**: